top of page

 Application deadline: Applications typically close in February.

 The Simons Summer Research Program is a STEM research program for high school juniors.
-It offers a chance to work on a project in various research areas, including but not limited to biochemistry, applied mathematics, chemistry, computer science, geosciences, medicine, neurobiology, and physics.
-While applying, you can check the list of mentors and mention your top three choices of mentors/areas of research.
+It offers a chance to work on a project in various research areas, including biochemistry, applied mathematics, chemistry, computer science, geosciences, medicine, neurobiology, and physics.
+While applying, you can check the list of mentors and mention your top three choices.
 Once accepted, you will be assigned to mentors and research groups.
-Then, you will learn about research techniques, work on your project, and participate in weekly faculty research talks, special workshops, tours, and events.
-You will have to work on a written research abstract and a research poster, which you will present at the closing poster symposium that concludes the program.
-You will also get a stipend at the end of the program!
+You will learn about research techniques, work on your project, and participate in weekly faculty research talks, workshops, tours, and events.
+You will work on a written research abstract and a research poster, which you will present at the closing poster symposium.
+To learn more about this program, check out our complete guide here.

 Location: Washington University, St. Louis, MO